immutable/contracts/audits/token/202312-threat-model-preset-erc1155.md

 - [ImmutableERC1155](../../contracts/token/erc1155/preset/ImmutableERC1155.sol)

+as found in the commit hash `1ddb3dd` of the Immutable [contracts repository](https://github.com/immutable/contracts).

 ## Context

 The ERC1155 presets built by Immutable were done with the requirements of supply tracking and permits.